benjamindemoor/found-font-foundry/README.md

-# Found Font Foundry
+# Found Fonts Foundry

 A growing collection of fonts discovered on the street, in the wild and everywhere in between.

 ## Project Overview

-Found Font Foundry is a curated collection of typographic specimens found in the real world.
-The project uses [Are.na](https://www.are.na/benjamin-ikoma/found-font-foundry) as a content management system and displays the images in a responsive gallery.
+Found Fonts Foundry is a curated collection of typographic specimens found in the real world.
+The project uses [Are.na](https://www.are.na/benjamin-ikoma/found-fonts-foundry) as a content management system and displays the images in a responsive gallery.

 ## Technologies Used